Huqicheng/zheap/src/backend/access/zheap/README.md

 time.
 We do maintain the oldest xid that have undo (oldestXidHavingUndo).
 Undo worker updates the value of oldestXidHavingUndo after discarding all the undo.
-Backends consider all transactions that precede oldestXidHavingUndo as all-visible, so they normally don’t try to fetch the undo which is already discarded.
+Backends consider all transactions that precede oldestXidHavingUndo as all-visible, so they normally donâ€™t try to fetch the undo which is already discarded.
 However, there is a race condition where backend decides that the transaction is greater than oldestXidHavingUndo and it needs to fetch the undo record and in the meantime undo worker discards the corresponding undo record.
-To handle such race conditions, we need to maintain some synchronization between backends and undo worker so that backends don’t try to access already discarded undo.
+To handle such race conditions, we need to maintain some synchronization between backends and undo worker so that backends donâ€™t try to access already discarded undo.
 So whenever undo fetch is trying to read a undo record from an undo log, first it needs to acquire a log->discard_lock in SHARED mode for the undo log and check that the undo record pointer is not less than